All Episodes

 And he only said it when he was under the threat of perjury.

-Um, so we got the criminal referrals.
+So we got the criminal referrals.

 Then you got eventually the president is going to declassify and release FISA warrants.

-And if Nunes and Grassley Graham, and I doubt they lied in their memos, just like the hope that they think, well, the attorney general barr is covering for the president.
+And if Nunes and Grassley Graham, and I doubt they lied in their memos, just like the hope that they think, well, the Attorney General Barr is covering for the president.

 Well, he knew he was releasing the vast majority of it, except sources, methods.

-I I disagree with the president.
+I disagree with the president.

-I think they should absolutely assert executive privilege, as any other president would.
+I think they should absolutely assert executive privilege as any other president would.

-And certain information.
+In certain information.

-And I know they're going to protect, I guess, individuals, third parties that whose name come up in Mueller's report.
+And I know they're going to protect, I guess, individuals, third parties whose name come up in Mueller's report.

-And Democrats are fuming now, absolutely apoplectic.
+And Democrats are fuming now, absolutely apoplectic, not only at Mueller.

-Not only at Mueller, they're furious at him.
+They're furious at him.

-Well, what do they want him to do?
+But what do they want him to do?

 My big, you know, I'd love to have a beer with Robert Mueller.

-I would love to ask him.
+I would love to ask him, why?

 Why did you appoint these people?